UnifiedID2/uid2-docs-preview/preview/docs/sharing/sharing-bid-stream.md

 As a publisher, we recommend that you set up your sharing permissions to share with all DSPs.

-For details, see [UID2 Portal Overview](../portal/portal-overview.md) and follow the links for each task.
+For details, see [UID2 Portal: Overview](../portal/portal-overview.md) and follow the links for each task.

 ## UID2 Sharing Workflow: Sharing in the Bid Stream

 When you want to send UID2 tokens in the bid stream, you can integrate via the API or via one of these SDKs:

-- The Java server-side SDK (see [UID2 SDK for Java (Server-Side) Reference Guide](../sdks/uid2-sdk-ref-java.md)).
+- The Java server-side SDK (see [UID2 SDK for Java Reference Guide](../sdks/uid2-sdk-ref-java.md)).
-- The Python server-side SDK (see [UID2 SDK for Python (Server-Side) Reference Guide](../sdks/uid2-sdk-ref-python.md)).
+- The Python server-side SDK (see [UID2 SDK for Python Reference Guide](../sdks/uid2-sdk-ref-python.md)).

 These options support generating UID2 tokens from email addresses or phone numbers and also refreshing the tokens regularly.
 Other SDKs do not support token generate and token refresh at this time.